 Binance Accounts Frozen for Seizure

-The federal law enforcement agencies typically involved in these investigations include the FBI, DEA, and United States Secret Service (USSS).
+The federal law enforcement agencies involved in these investigations include the FBI, DEA, Customs and Border Protection (CBP), Homeland Security Investigations (HSI), and United States Secret Service (USSS).
 Although less common, a state law enforcement agency in Florida might trigger the freeze or seizure of a cryptocurrency account.

 Attorney for Binance Accounts Frozen for Forfeiture